bintracker/bintracker/libmdal/docs/schemta.md

 Keep assembling at the current origin, but treat the following code as if it were assembled at `address`.
 This is useful for blocks of code that will be copied to and executed at a different address at runtime. `address` must be a number, symbol, or s-expression directive.

-### Embedding Scheme with S-Expression Directives
+### Embedding Scheme with Dot-Expressions

-Unlike other modern assemblers, Schemta does not support macros.
-However, it does provide a powerful alternative: S-expression directives.
+Dot-Expressions are Schemta's version of an assembler macro system.

-Any s-expression preceded by dot is interpreted as Scheme code, provided the dot-expression combination does not represent one of the regular assembler directives.
-The Scheme interpreter is R5RS compliant, and additionally supports SRFIs 1, 13, and 14, as well as extensions to the R5RS standard provided by the CHICKEN implementation.
+Any valid [symbolic expression](https://en.wikipedia.org/wiki/S-expression) preceded by a dot is interpreted as Scheme code, provided the dot-expression combination does not represent one of the regular assembler directives.
+When using Schemta as a stand-alone application, it provides a Scheme interpreter that is mostly R5RS compliant, and additionally supports SRFIs 1, 13, and 14, and libmdal, as well as extensions to the R5RS standard provided by the CHICKEN implementation.
+When used from within Bintracker, Schemta has access to the entire Bintracker environment.

 Most s-expressions valid in Scheme R5RS can be embedded, with the following exceptions: